lamosty/brain-dotfiles/README.md

 # Brain Dotfiles

 Analogous to how developers show their dev machines' .dotfiles, here is a collection of 'files' that setup up my thinking/worldview/brain as it is.
-List updated if something new changes my mind.
+List updated when something new changes my mind.

 ## Non-tech Books